 The seven bowls or plagues are similar in many ways to the ten plagues that took place in Egypt (Exodus 5:1 to 12:30).
 Both affirm the higher authority of God.
 Both result in the conclusive downfall of those that had rebelled against God.
 And both illustrate the justice of God in bringing honor to His Name.

 The plagues on Egypt were literal punishments that affected the inhabitant’s resources and land.
-They were given to expose the false gods of Egypt and prove their inability to deliver their worshipers (Ex.
-7:17; Ex.
-12:12).
-Similarly, the seven last plagues will be literal.
+They were given to expose the false gods of Egypt and prove their inability to deliver their worshipers (Exodus 7:17; 12:12).
+Similarly, the last seven bowls or plagues will be literal.
 Each one will strike a different facet of the false religions in the world and thus have symbolic implications.